bltlab/seqscore/README.md

 3. Install seqscore: `pip install -e .`
 4. Install development dependencies: `pip install -e ".[dev]"`

+## Release

+The release script is located at `scripts/release.sh` and can only be used by project maintainers.
+To make a release:

+1. Make sure `__version__` is up to date in `seqscore/__init__.py`.
+2. Make sure you are on the main branch with no uncommitted changes.
+3. Run `scripts/release.sh`.
+If anything goes wrong between tagging and releasing, you will have to delete the tag on GitHub and try again.

 # Contributors

 SeqScore was developed by the BLT Lab at Brandeis University under the direction of PI